Showmax/SHMTableView/README.md

 ## Authors

-ShowMax is an internet-based subscription video on demand service supplying an extensive catalogue of TV shows and movies.
-By leveraging relationships with major production studios from across the globe, ShowMax delivers both world-class international content as well as the best of specialised local content.
-ShowMax is accessible across a wide range of devices from smart TVs and computers to smartphones and tablets.
+Showmax is an internet-based subscription video on demand service supplying an extensive catalogue of TV shows and movies.
+By leveraging relationships with major production studios from across the globe, Showmax delivers both world-class international content as well as the best of specialised local content.
+Showmax is accessible across a wide range of devices from smart TVs and computers to smartphones and tablets.

 You can follow us at https://tech.showmax.com and/or https://twitter.com/ShowmaxDevs .